PNNL-Comp-Mass-Spec/bsf-py/README.md

 ```bash
 git clone --recursive https://github.com/PNNL-Comp-Mass-Spec/bsf-py
 ```
-The 'bsf-core' is a submodule for this repository so that this command will clone the 'bsf-core' too.
+The 'bsf-core' is a submodule for this repository so that this command will recursively clone the 'bsf-core' too.

 3. Install BSF package.
 You can select either -DBSF_XOR or -DBSF_AND as a build option.
   ```bash
   python setup.py build_ext -DDEBUG -DBSF_AND install